Zürich Hauptbahnhof: Löwenstrasse station

 The planning of the S-Bahn and the Rail 2000 long-haul project raised the idea of building the Weinberg Tunnel, a through route from Zürich Hauptbahnhof to Oerlikon.
 That proposal was initially postponed, but the great success of the S-Bahn led to an expansion of services and, consequently, to capacity constraints.
-Plans were made to expand existing rail lines within Zürich leading to the north, but this encountered resistance from the population living near those rail lines.
+Plans were made to expand existing rail lines within Zurich leading to the north, but this encountered resistance from the population living near those rail lines.
 As an alternative the construction of the Weinberg tunnel and four additional underground tracks in the railway station was suggested and confirmed by a referendum.

 In 2002, an architectural competition was held for the new Löwenstrasse transit station, won by the architect Jean-Pierre Dürig.
 On 22 December 2006, the Federal Office of Transport approved the building of the tunnel and a third underground four-track Löwenstrasse station.
-In September 2007, construction began on the project, nicknamed "Durchmesserlinie" (cross-city link).
+In September 2007, construction began on the project, nicknamed Durchmesserlinie (cross-city link).
 On 14 June 2014, the new platforms and tunnels were opened.

 The new line runs from the Altstetten railway station, crosses the Zürich HB station throat on a bridge, and leads into the underground Löwenstrasse station.
 From there, it goes through the new, approximately 5 km long Weinberg Tunnel in a long left-hand curve under the existing Zürich HB–Stadelhofen line.
-It then ends at the level of the portals of the existing Wipkinger Tunnels in Oerlikon, where it connects with the northbound lines, including the line to Zürich Airport and Winterthur.
+It then ends at the level of the portals of the existing Wipkinger Tunnels in Oerlikon, where it connects with the northbound lines, including the line to Zurich Airport and Winterthur.

 In 2007, the SBB and Deutsche Bahn entered into a station partnership between the Zürich HB and the Berlin Hauptbahnhof to promote knowledge sharing between operators of similarly sized stations.

+As of the mid-2020s, Zürich Hauptbahnhof was the busiest railway station in Switzerland.
+For five consecutive years to 2025, the Consumer Choice Center ranked it as Europe's best performing rail hub.